-Three phases in gastric acid secretion.
-Cephalic Phase:
+Three phases in gastric acid secretion:

-sight, smell, taste or thought of food, activate enteric neurons.
-In humans, the major effect of gastrin is indirect through the release of histamine from ECL cells not through direct parietal cell stimulation.

-Gastric Phase:

-Food stretch stomach walls activating a neural reflex to stimulate acid secretion.
-Peptides & amino acids stimulate G cells to release gastrin.
-Food acts as a buffer, raising the pH & thus removing the stimulus for somatostatin secretion.
+- ➤ Cephalic Phase: sight, smell, taste or thought of food, activate enteric neurons to release acetylcholine (ACh).
+Acetylcholine stimulates parietal, ECL, and G cells.
+In humans, the major effect of gastrin is indirect through the release of histamine from ECL cells not through direct parietal cell stimulation. - Sastric Phase: Food stretch stomach walls activating a neural reflex to stimulate acid secretion.
+Peptides & amino acids in the food stimulate G cells to release gastrin which stimulate the ECL cells resulting in reduction of pH.
+Food acts as a buffer, raising the pH & thus removing the stimulus for somatostatin secretion.. - ➤ Intestinal Phase: Once chyme enters the duodenum, it activates negative feedback mechanisms to reduce acid secretion.

-Intestinal Phase:

-Once chyme enters the duodenum, it activates negative feedback mechanisms to reduce acid secretion
+Peptic ulcer

-Peptic ulcer A defect in the lining of the stomach or the duodenum.
+A defect in the lining of the stomach or the duodenum.
 Causes of Peptic Ulcer:

-Helicobacter pylori (most common).
+- Helicobacter pylori (most common).

-Drugs such as aspirin
+- Drugs such as aspirin & other NSAIDs.

-& other NSAIDs

-Other factors:
+- Other factors: Smoking, Stress or Alcohol.

-Smoking, Stress,

-alcohol.

-Gastrinomas

-Zollinger Ellison syndrome
+Gastrinomas - Zollinger Ellison syndrome

-a rare gastrinsecreting tumors.

-Gastrinomas are neuroendocrine tumors characterized by the secretion of gastrin with resultant excessive gastric acid production causing severe peptic ulcer disease and diarrhea, a the Zollinger-Ellison burning pain in stomach between meals or at night, bloating, heartburn, nausea or vomiting.
+A rare gastrin-secreting tumors.
+Gastrinomas are neuroendocrine tumors characterized by the secretion of gastrin with resultant excessive gastric acid production causing severe peptic ulcer disease and diarrhea, a combination referred to as the Zollinger- Ellison syndrome (ZES)

-Symptoms:

-In severe cases, symptoms include:

-Dark or black stool (due to bleeding)

-Vomiting blood

-Weight loss & severe pain

-in the mid to upper abdomen.
+Symptoms of peptic ulcers

+Burning pain in stomach between meals or at night, bloating, heartburn, nausea or vomiting.
+In severe cases, symptoms include: Dark or black stool (due to bleeding), vomiting blood, weight loss & severe pain in the mid to upper abdomen.